wp-plugins/miniorange-wp-ldap-login/readme.txt

 = Features :- =

 *	Login to WordPress using your LDAP credentials
+*	Automatic user registration after login if the user is not already registered with your site
 *	Uses LDAP or LDAPS for secure connection to your LDAP Server
 *	Can authenticate users against multiple search bases
 *	Test connection to your LDAP server